Web3 is the latest version of the internet. It's a vision of how the latest iteration of the internet (Web 3.0) will function.

 The Architecture of Web 3.0

 - Decentralization - The internet would move to a more decentralized model.
-Instead, the internet is owned by centralized entities, it will be distributed amongst its users.
+Instead, the Internet is owned by centralized entities, it will be distributed amongst its users.
 An intrinsic component of this decentralization is the decentralization of finance, DeFi.

 - Trustless - Instead of relying on trusted third parties, it would operate using economic mechanisms and incentives.

 - Permissionless - Non-exclusive.
-Every person will be able to participate in Web3.0.
+Every person will be able to participate in Web 3.0.

 - Native Payments - Cryptocurrencies, the money of the internet will be used.